niyas/list-files/README.md

 # list-files
-This module will return list of all files for the given path and extension
+This module will return list of all files for the given path and extension, The prigram traverse through all the folder to get the given file name with the given extension

 ### Usage
 ```